 However, not every couple opts to get married, and even those who do may face estate planning issues unique to their LGBTQ status.
 It’s important for LGBTQ individuals to have help with the estate planning process from an attorney they can trust.

 Kuhn & Kuhn is here to help.
 Our legal team can provide the personalized assistance that you need to make a plan to protect your future and your loved ones, no matter your gender or sexuality.
 Give us a call today to find out more about the assistance we can provide to LGBTQ individuals with the creation of an estate plan and to get answers to questions you may have including:

-- What are some challenges that LGBT individuals may face in creating an estate plan?
+- What are some challenges that LGBTQ individuals may face in creating an estate plan?

 - What are some legal tools you can use to make an estate plan?

-- How can a Charleston LGBT estate planning lawyer help?
+- How can a Charleston LGBTQ estate planning lawyer help?

-What are some Challenges LGBT Individuals Face in Creating an Estate Plan?
+What are some Challenges LGBTQ Individuals Face in Creating an Estate Plan?

 Depending upon your family situation, there may also be many other estate planning issues that need to be addressed.
 For example, you may have children who you are raising with a partner that only belong biologically to one of the partners.
 You will need to work with an estate planning lawyer to ensure that the other partner is able to be the guardian of the children if something happens such as incapacity or death of one of the parents.

 If you have family members who do not recognize your true gender or who do not support your relationship with your partner, there are other issues to address as well.
 For example, if you are transgender and you pass away, your family may try to memorialize you by your birth gender instead of your true gender.
 Your family may also try to contest a will if you have left assets to a partner of whom they do not approve.
 There are tools you can use to protect yourself from these problems, but you need to work with an experienced attorney to address the issues that may arise by using appropriate legal tools.